eqNj/eqN-PD2-Filter/README.md

 Four socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.
 (Elite tier will still show.)

-Non-magic (white) items are almost all hidden, unless highly sought after bases for runewords (mostly requiring 5%+ ED) or if they have +3 to a valuable skill.
+Non-magic (white) items are almost all hidden, unless superior elite bases for runewords (mostly requiring 5%+ ED) or if they have +3 to a valuable skill.

 Normal, exceptional, and elite magic items are hidden unless ethereal items for crafting and/or specifically useful for the class you are playing.

-Normal, exceptional, and elite rare items are hidden, unless an ethereal weapon, a class item, a dagger, a staff, a tipped mace, gloves, boots, belts, rings, amulets, circlets, arrows, or high affix level chest/shield.
+Normal, exceptional, and elite rare items are hidden, unless an ethereal weapon, a class item, a dagger, a staff, a tipped mace, gloves, boots, belts, rings, amulets, circlets, arrows, or high affix level (75+) chest/shield.

 Only high-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.